 In some cases, the tooth pulp may become damaged or diseased without presenting any symptoms.
 In these situations, the problem is usually diagnosed by special tests or X-rays during a routine dental checkup.

-We understand that a trip to the dentist can be stressful, particularly when you’re already in pain.
+We understand that a trip to the dentist in Calgary can be stressful, particularly when you’re already in pain.
 Our considerate staff always strive to alleviate any concerns a patient may have, a process that starts with a clear and transparent treatment procedure.
 You can expect your root canal treatment to follow an established pattern:

 In most cases, multiple visits are required to ensure the root canal is completely cleaned before filling it.